-Collaborate across the diamond supply chain to develop and implement full traceability of the stones from mine to store
+· collaborating across the diamond supply chain in order to develop and implement full traceability of the stones from mine to store

-Ensure that all diamonds purchased come from legal sources certified by the Kimberley Process, a programme to prevent conflict diamonds from entering the market.
-The Kimberley Process imposes strict requirements on member countries with official certificates that check the origin, export and import of rough diamonds.
-Once cut, diamonds are accompanied by a statement defined by the System of Warranties of the World Diamond Council, which figures on all cut diamond invoices.
+· ensuring that all diamonds are purchased from legal sources certified by the Kimberley Process, a programme designed to prevent conflict diamonds from entering the market.
+The Kimberley Process imposes strict requirements on member countries with official certificates covering the origin, export and import of rough diamonds.
+Once cut, the diamonds are accompanied by a statement defined by the System of Warranties of the World Diamond Council.
+This is specified on all cut diamond invoices.

-Girard-Perregaux is committed to the preservation of bees, which are threatened today around the world.
-The reintroduction of bees in urban areas nurtures biodiversity and supports overall pollination.
+We are also committed to the preservation of bees in an effort to mitigate the risk of their global extinction.
+The reintroduction of bees to urban areas nurtures biodiversity and supports overall pollination.